 Creating a Custom Heat Transfer Vinyl Design

-If you are using a different type of cutting machine, the concepts can be adapted to other software or tools.
-When creating and applying, follow the directions of your specific machine and materials.
+I’m using my new Cricut (affiliate link) to make these shirts with heat transfer vinyl (affiliate link).
+If you’re using a different type of cutting machine, the concepts can be adapted to other software or tools.
+When creating and applying your iron-on design, follow the directions of your specific machine and materials.

 Creating a Design